turbolagged/ielts-live-batch/README.md

 ## Development server

-Clone the project and run `npm install` adn then `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Clone the project, run `npm install`, and then run `ng serve` to start the development server.
+Navigate to http://localhost:4200/ to view the application.
+The application.

 ## Live Preview with Stackblitz